Wall Street group to challenge Dodd-Frank risk retention rules

-The Loan Syndications and Trading Association (LSTA) said it was concerned about how the “risk retention” rule, which requires banks to retain at least five percent of the loans they originate on their books, is not workable for the market for collateralized loan obligations (CLOs), or bundles of business loans packaged as securities.
+The Loan Syndications and Trading Association (LSTA) said it was concerned about how a rule requiring banks to retain at least five percent of the deals they arrange on their books will impact the market for collateralized loan obligations (CLOs), or bundles of business loans packaged as securities.

-In the final rule, regulators required the independent managers of CLOs, rather than the originating banks, to retain the risk.

 The regulation “disproportionately punishes an industry that was not involved in the financial crisis,” the group said in a statement on Monday.